cogentcore/core/vgpu/README.md

 * verify that Mem.Config works when called repeatedly.

 * multisampling

-* Figure out when you need to call the Update* binding vs. just the dynamic binding - in principle for pure Uniform / Storage updates, don't need the Update guy.

 * Full Phong package -- shouldn't have to write that separately.